jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 - Ran AppleHDA Patcher 1.9, dropped my config.plist and the latest AppleHDA.kext into the app
 - Under laptop picked Realtek ALC 898
 - Added CodecCommander.kext and aDummyHDA.kext to System/Library/Extensions and audio started working.
+- Note injected audio ID is 98 for this MSI laptop.
+Seems a little unconventional, but it seems to be common on sibling model MSI laptops

+### Webcam Functionality
+- The webcam does work, though it needs to be activated using the keyboard shortcut of Function + F6.
+I found this is a little sketchy as it didn't work if I needed it in the browser unless I already had the webcam active in Photo Booth after using the shortcut.

 ### Useful Resource Links

+Successful GL72M 7RDX Sierra build - https://www.tonymacx86.com/threads/msi-gl72m-7rdx-sierra-10-12-6-succes.236359/
+Sleep/wake for HD 630? - https://www.reddit.com/r/hackintosh/comments/9fsf18/should_i_be_able_to_achieve_sleepwake_intel_hd/